-If the downdraught flue thermostat is to be fitted then the link (marked TTB) should be removed from the plug in connector.
+If a down draught flue thermostat is to be fitted then the link (marked TTB) should be removed from the plug-in connector.

-The internal wiring of the boiler control box is shown in Frame 16.
+The internal wiring of the boiler control box is shown in Frame 15.

 Wiring should be in four core PVC insulated cable, not less than 0.75mm (24/0.2mm).
 All fuses must be ASTA approved to BS.
 1362.